CasimirKaPazi/balhukbar/Grammar.md

   **halo**
 * Listen: Listener is part of the conversation but not it's topic.
   **ha**
-* Topic: Listener is topic of the discussion.
-Can be used to compensate the vagueness of "ke".
+* Topic: What is said includes the listener.
+Can be used to compensate the vagueness of pronouns.
   **tū**
 * Monologue: Holding a monologue, talking to one self, thinking out loud.
   **mn**